 How do bonds compare against CDs?

-There are certain similarities between bonds and certificates of deposit (CDs).
+There are certain similarities between certificates of deposit (CDs).
 They are both I.O.U.s from an issuer, which promises to pay you interest plus your original deposit.
 Still, there are also some important differences between bonds and CDs.

 First and foremost, CDs issued by banks are insured by the Federal Deposit Insurance Corporation (FDIC).
 If the issuing bank goes out of business, the FDIC will in most circumstances return your money, up to the legal limit per account.
 Bonds do not have this protection, so if the issuer goes bankrupt, you could lose your money.